 The location of the premises used to hold and assemble livestock prior to transport to the vessel or aircraft, must not be more than eight (8) hours journey time from the port of embarkation, with the exception of camels for export through northern ports.

 2A.2 Premises meet appropriate operational and design specifications for the type and species of livestock being prepared for export.

-Premises registered for the preparation of livestock for export must meet the following, and be aware there can be unannounced inspections by officers from State or Territory departments:
+Premises registered for the preparation of livestock for export must meet the following: